Learn how exercising and fertility are connected.

 Okay, seriously, who wants to work out while you’re on your period?
 I sure as heck don’t want to.

-So calming exercises sounds like the most work I want to do.
+So calming, relaxing, de-stressing exercises sounds like the most work I want to do.

-Yoga, walking and stretching can help decrease the pain caused by cramping.
+Yoga, walking and stretching can help decrease the pain caused by cramping and other menstrual cycle symptoms.
 These types of exercises can also boost your mood, which we all know can decrease greatly during this time of the month.

 Pilates can be good during this time of the month as well.
-Try having an evening cup of calming decaf tea.
+Try having an evening cup of calming decaf tea to help soothe those nerves, relax your mind and ease into the evening.

 During the follicular phase, you’ll notice an increase in energy levels.